Earn a Bachelor's Degree in Interior Design in Florence, Italy

 Total Requirement for Graduation (120 Credits)

 Marist's bachelor's degree in Interior Design is based at the Istituto Lorenzo de' Medici (LdM).
 Our B.F.A. in Interior Design degree program is the only four-year U.S. bachelor degree program in Florence, Italy.
 Interior Design courses are taught in English by an international faculty.
+The B.F.A. in Interior Design is not registered as a curriculum that leads to professional licensure.
 Contact us to learn whether the Marist B.F.A. in Interior Design study abroad degree through the Istituto Lorenzo de' Medici in Florence, Italy is right for you.